 Don’t confuse yourself trying to learn 15 different ways of holding the stick, pick one to start with and go with it.

-Buddy Rich famously had some of the greatest drum techniques ever.
+Buddy Rich, pictured above, famously had some of the greatest drum technique ever.
 His most famous drum solo is nicknamed the ‘Impossible Drum Solo’.

 The second essential element of learning to play the drums is timing.